johntalton/repler/README.md

 # REPLer

-Just another simple interface for createing a repl.
+Just another simple interface for createing a repl based on `readline`.